janephp/janephp/documentation/components/AutoMapper.rst

 ~~~~~~~~~~~~~~~~~

 A Normalizer Bridge is available, aiming to be 100% feature compatible with the ObjectNormalizer of the ``symfony/serializer`` component.
 The goal of this bridge **is not to replace the ObjectNormalizer** but rather providing a very fast alternative.
-To use it, you have to opt-in in bundle configuration as stated in Bundle section.
+To use it, you have to opt-in in bundle configuration as stated in the Bundle section.

 As shown in the benchmark above, using this bridge leads up to more than 8x speed increase in normalization.

 Extending the bundle
 --------------------

-The AutoMapper comes with multiple elements to make it work, but you can custom many of them, this section will describe each of theses customizable elements.
+The AutoMapper comes with multiple elements to make it work, but you can custom many of them, this section will describe each of these customizable elements.

 Mapper configuration
 ~~~~~~~~~~~~~~~~~~~~